In thyroid therapy, how many micrograms of Cytomel (T3) are equivalent to how many micrograms of Synthroid (T4)?

 The product monograph states in a separate section “Dosage and administration” on page 10, something very different, and a lot wiser:

-Their language, once again, is misleading.
-What they likely mean by “thyroglobulin” is pharmaceutical grade, prescription-only desiccated thyroid containing T4 and T3 hormones, not just the “thyroglobulin” protein found in a thyroid gland.
+Their language, once again, is misleading to lay readers.
+What they likely mean by “thyroglobulin” is pharmaceutical grade, prescription-only desiccated thyroid extract containing T4 and T3 hormones.

 “Thyroid” by ERFA Canada

 ERFA Canada has named their Health Canada regulated prescription-only product “thyroid.”

 It is a porcine thyroid formulation that has approximately the same ratio of T3 and T4 found in American desiccated thyroid products like Armour and NatureThroid.
 According to the product monograph for Armour brand Thyroid, “one grain,” or 60 mg, “provide[s] 38 mcg levothyroxine (T4) and 9 mcg liothyronine (T3).”